rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.0.3 =
+= 4.0.4 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Bug fixes.
+Bug fixes for backward compatibility.

 == Sponsors ==